 You will find in the documentation various tutorials that go deeper into various topics.

-Before you start, make sure you have a working 64-bit Ubuntu 16.04 LTS or 18.04 LTS installation.
-Ubuntu 14.04 LTS may still work, but we do not actively support it anymore.
+Before you start, make sure you have a working 64-bit Ubuntu 18.04 or 20.04 LTS installation.
+Earlier versions may still work, but we do not actively support them anymore.

 - Creating analysis projects with